gaelforget/Sharpie.jl/README.md

 ## Try it

-Hit `launch binder` above to use the cloud or open `notebooks/SharpieDemo.ipynb` using `jupyter` on a local computer.
+Hit `launch binder` to use cloud computing or open `notebooks/SharpieDemo.ipynb` using `jupyter` on your local computer.

-This will execute
+This notebook will execute

 ```
 using Sharpie